Our top pick for

 While American River Bankshares's payout ratio might seem low, this can signify that American River Bankshares is investing more in its future growth.

 American River Bankshares operates as the holding company for American River Bank that provides commercial banking products and services in the United States.
-The company accepts checking and savings deposits; and offers money market deposit accounts and certificates of deposit.
-It also provides commercial, commercial real estate, multi-family real estate, commercial and residential real estate construction, residential real estate, agriculture, consumer, and other installment and term loans, as well as other customary banking services.
-In addition, the company conducts lease financing for various types of business equipment ranging from computer software to heavy earth-moving equipment.
-It operates four full-service banking offices in Sacramento County, one full-service banking office in Placer County, two full-service banking offices in Sonoma County, and three full-service banking offices in Amador County.
-The company serves small and mid-sized businesses, and individuals.
+It accepts checking and savings deposits; and offers money market deposit accounts and certificates of deposit.
+The company provides commercial, commercial real estate, multi-family real estate, commercial and residential real estate construction, residential real estate, agriculture, consumer, and other installment and term loans, as well as other customary banking services.
+It also conducts lease financing for various types of business equipment ranging from computer software to heavy earth-moving equipment.
+The company operates four full-service banking offices in Sacramento County, one full-service banking office in Placer County, two full-service banking offices in Sonoma County, and three full-service banking offices in Amador County.
+It serves small and mid-sized businesses, and individuals.
 The company was formerly known as American River Holdings and changed its name to American River Bankshares in 2004.
-American River Bankshares was founded in 1983 and is headquartered in Rancho Cordova, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.